Does Kratom Interact With Promethazine?

 Since the effects change depending on the amount, it’s essential to understand how kratom works.

-Small amounts (2-5 g) tend to be stimulating and provide focus, creativity, and euphoria.
+Small amounts (2-5 g) stimulate focus, creativity, and euphoria.
 More significant amounts (6-10 g) will be calming, even sedating, and offer substantial pain and anxiety relief.
-The strain you use also has a role in how pronounced these effects are.
+The strain you use also affects how pronounced these effects are.

 Related: How Much Kratom Should I Take?

-Since kratom acts on so many bodily systems, it certainly has side effects.
+Since kratom acts on many bodily systems, it has side effects.
 However, these are usually minor and don’t last long.

 Common side effects include: